zimfw/zimfw/.github/ISSUE_TEMPLATE.md

 For bug reports, please provide the following information:

-In a terminal, run `zmanage info` and paste the output below:
+In a terminal, run `zimfw info` and paste the output below:

 ```
 #Paste the output here